i4seeu/building_agenticai_systems/README.md

 ## Contact / Maintainers

 If you want to collaborate, open an issue or create a PR.
 For discussions, include clear reproducible steps and expected outcomes.

----

-If you want, I can:

-- add a `LICENSE` file (MIT) and commit it
-- create a simple example under `agents/` (a tiny agent loop with a README)
-- add minimal CI to run linting/tests for examples

-Tell me which of the above you'd like next and I'll implement it.